rwijtvliet/dotfiles/README.md

 │    ├── bashrc.symlink           # File name ends in `.symlink` if a symlink to it will be created by the install script.
 │    ├── aliases.symlink/         # The same goes for folders.
 │    └── (no secrets here)        # Password files etc are not stored in this public repository.
-Instead, the install script │                                 # creates a symlink to a file in the secrets/ folder.
-This folder does not exist...
+Instead, the install script │                                 # creates a symlink to a file or folder in the ~/.secrets/ folder (so, in the user's home │                                 # folder).
+In order to inform the user, which files and folders are used as the source of │                                 # a symlink, a message is displayed during the installation process...
-├── secrets/                      # ...but is itself a symlink to a folder somewhere else on the filesystem.
+├── secrets/                      # ...and also, an empty text file with the same name is created in this folder.
+The user │                                 # can compare its contents with that of `~/.secrets/`, to see if anything is missing.
 │
 .
 .